jc-k91/rvgg/PROGRESS.md

 ///// PROGRESS SUMMARY LOG /////
+    04-14-21: Made a few more tweaks to the UI and finished about 75% of responsive design.

     04-14-21: Made a fun onboarding page that slides up and off-screen on first filter menu button click.

     04-14-21: Spent nearly the whole day on fine-tuning base styling and functionality.
 It's finally done!
 Now to get started with media queries...